sptndc/sublime-grunt/README.md

 }
 ```

-Alternatively this could be set per-project in your .sublime-project
+Alternatively, this could be set per-project in your .sublime-project
 settings object.

 ## Maintenance